SCASeg: Strip Cross-Attention for Efficient Semantic Segmentation: Methodology

 Given an image $I$ of size $H \times W \times 3$ as input, feature maps $F_i \in \mathbb{R}^{\frac{H}{2^{i+1}} \times \frac{W}{2^{i+1}} \times C_i}$ are extracted at each stage of the encoder, where $i \in \{1, 2, 3, 4\}$ indicates the corresponding encoder stage and $C_i$ denotes the number of channels in that stage.
 These features provide a progression from coarse to fine detail, contributing to the improved performance of semantic segmentation.

 The decoder in our SCASeg utilizes the U-Net architecture to better capture global contexts that are insufficiently addressed by the encoder.
 At each stage of the decoder, refined features $D_i$ are progressively generated through the Cross-Layer Block, where the query features $X^i_q$ correspond to the respective lateral encoder feature maps $F_i$.
-The key and value feature $X^i_{kv}$ (denoted as ${M_i}$ in Fig.~\ref{model}) is derived from a combination of both encoder and decoder stages.
+The key and value feature $X^i_{kv}$ (denoted as ${M_i}$ in Fig.~\ref{model}) are derived from a combination of both encoder and decoder stages.
 The decoder features are then upsampled using bilinear interpolation to match the height and width of $D_1$.
-Finally, the concatenated features are passed through an MLP to generate the segmentation masks with dimensions of $\frac{H}{4} \times \frac{W}{4} \times 3$.
+Finally, the concatenated features are passed through an MLP (Multilayer Perceptron) to generate the segmentation masks, which have dimensions of $\frac{H}{4} \times \frac{W}{4} \times 3$.